-All RENEW-PRO products combine titanium and quartz ceramics for extreme protective coatings.
+All RENEW PROTECT products combine titanium and quartz ceramics for extreme protective coatings.

 Information & Recommended Products

-BLAK, GLOZ, and SATN also can be as a dry-seal tire treatment as well as on rubber seals, steps, wing walks, hoses, cables, etc. To enhance and preserve interior surfaces, check out DASH.
+BLAK and GLOZ also can be as a dry-seal tire treatment as well as on rubber seals, steps, wing walks, hoses, cables, etc. To enhance and preserve interior surfaces, check out DASH.
 DASH will create a permanent low-glare UV block dry-seal on interior plastics and vinyl.
 (For leather we recommend high quality leather oil treatment products like Lexol and Connolly.
 Do not use silicone/solvent-based products such as Meguiar's, 303, or Armor-All-type products on leather.

 PLANE CLEANING TIPS

 For regular washing, use a soft-tip brush with light pressure and a deionized water filtering system if possible.
 Using a brush with firm pressure will leave fine scratches in most substrates.
 Do not clean windows with a brush.
 It is a best practice to clean windows by hand after a full wash.
 Only use microfiber towels.
 Cotton and other fibers can finely scratch gelcoat, paint, clear coat, and acrylics.
 A good trick for exhaust stains is to coat the stain area with a non-abrasive citrus-based cleaner or as a pre-wash.
 Remove exhaust stains first and clean brushes before cleaning the aircraft.